Welcome Back!

 Inquiry Focus

-Your child’s progress will be assessed using a variety of assessment strategies that will help inform our teaching and improve their learning.
+Your child’s progress will be assessed using a variety of assessment strategies that will help inform our teaching and improve their learning.-student portfolios

 -conferencing